 Some believe Christmas, celebrating the birth of Jesus, the Light of the World, was set in synchronization with the Winter Solstice because, from that point onwards, the days began to have more daylight.
 The tradition at St. Brigit is to observe the Solstice by reflecting on God’s presence with His people, even in the midst of darkness.

 Christmas also is referred to as Yule, a pre-Christian festival observed at the time of the Winter Solstice.
 Fires were lit to symbolize the heat, light and life-giving properties of the returning sun.
-St. Brigit’s Winter Solstice Service will end with a bonfire.
-Attendees will be invited to symbolically release anything that represents darkness in their lives by writing its name on a piece of paper and burning it in the bonfire.
+St. Brigit’s Winter Solstice Service will end with a virtual bonfire.
+Attendees will be invited to symbolically release into the fire anything that represents darkness in their lives or in the world.